MahekRohitGor/MahekRohitGor/README.md

 - 👋 Hi, I’m @MahekRohitGor
-- 👀 I’m interested in learning new skills and coding
+- 👀 I’m interested in Java, Python, and Web Development
-- 🌱 I’m currently a first year computer engineering student at Pandit Deendayal Energy University
+- 🌱 I’m currently a Second Year Computer engineering student at Pandit Deendayal Energy University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me ...

 <!---
 MahekRohitGor/MahekRohitGor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.